Mobile menu icon

 About our Centre

-Acting as a hub for interdisciplinary research in molecular environmental science, the Williamson Research Centre houses a range of research laboratories and equipment for investigating our environment and the effect of human behaviour upon environmental systems.
+Acting as a hub for interdisciplinary research in molecular environmental science, the Williamson Research Laboratories houses a range of research laboratories and equipment for investigating our environment and the effect of human behaviour upon environmental systems.

 Professor William Crawford Williamson FRS